lmerchant/convert_line_p_to_exchange/Readme.md

 LATITUDE
 LONGITUDE

 NUMBER_HEADERS is the number of meta data variables plus one for the NUMBER_HEADERS line.
 The expocode was from the mapped cruise id.
 LOC:STATION became STNBR and LOC:EVENT_NUMBER was used to create CASTNO.
-And DATE and TIME were extracted from FIL:START TIME YYYY/MM/DD and HH:MM.
+DATE and TIME were extracted from FIL:START TIME YYYY/MM/DD and HH:MM.
 Only a subset of the data was saved to the Exchange file and columns were renamed.
 The following columns are saved if they exist in the file:

 CTDPRS, CTDTMP, CTDSAL, CTDOXY, CTDBEAMCP, CTDFLUOR, CTDFLUOR_TSG